An eye exam usually involves these steps:

 Color vision testing

 You could have poor color vision and not even realize it.
 If you have difficulty distinguishing certain colors, your eye doctor may screen your vision for a color deficiency.
 To do this, your doctor shows you several multicolored dot-pattern tests.
 If you have no color deficiency, you'll be able to pick out numbers and shapes from within the dot patterns.
-However, if you do have a color deficiency, you'll find it difficult to see certain patterns within the dots.
+If you do have a color deficiency, you'll find it difficult to see certain patterns within the dots.
 Your doctor may use other tests, as well.

-A retinal examination — sometimes called ophthalmoscopy or funduscopy — allows your doctor to evaluate the back of your eye, including your retina, optic disk and the underlying layer of blood vessels that nourish the retina (choroid).
+A retinal examination — sometimes called ophthalmoscopy or funduscopy — allows your doctor to evaluate the back of your eye, including the retina, the optic disk and the underlying layer of blood vessels that nourish the retina (choroid).
 Usually before your doctor can see these structures, your pupils must be dilated with eyedrops that keep the pupil from getting smaller when your doctor shines light into the eye.

 After administering eyedrops and giving them time to work, your eye doctor may use one or more of these techniques to view the back of your eye: